LibraryCarpentry/lc-open-refine/_episodes/02-importing-data.md

 ## Importing data

+If you haven't already, at this point download [doaj-article-sample.csv](https://github.com/data-lessons/library-openrefine/raw/gh-pages/data/doaj-article-sample.csv), which is a csv file.
+Make a note of the location you save the file.

 ### Exercise 1: Create your first Open Refine project (using provided data)
 There are several options for getting your data set into OpenRefine.
 You can upload or import files in a variety of formats including: